cabuelow/enabling-theories-of-change/README.md

 1. 10_imputation-validation.R

-#### Simulate missing not at random and calculate predictive discrimination
+#### Simulate missing not at random and assess interpolative capacity

 1. 11_simulate-mnar.R
 2. 12_plot-sims.R